-At Cyril Jackson Senior Campus, we are committed to developing relationships with a range of organisations, businesses and agencies to provide the best opportunities and outcomes for students.
-We explore mutually beneficial new partnerships while maintaining and improving current links.
+At Cyril Jackson SC, we are committed to developing relationships with a range of organisations, businesses and agencies to provide the best opportunities and outcomes for students.
+We explore mutually beneficial new partnerships within the community while maintaining and improving current links.
 This allows us to focus on creating meaningful and achievable student pathways by delivering authentic learning experiences.